xunne899/tgc18-project3-frontend/README.md

 - To create a e-commerce to allow customer's to purchase different spices and sauces from webpage
 - For frontend of website , Consumers are able to register and log in, adding items to cart and eventually check out to payment page.
-For backend admin site, Owner or company staff is able to manage the order and update status of products,notify customers when the order is ready to dispatch.
+For backend admin site, Owner or company staff is able to manage the order and update status of products, notify customers when the order is ready to dispatch.

-- Allowing Owner's to add, edit,update, upload image,manage order update status and delete the spices and sauces in the admin backend
+- Allowing Owner to add, edit, update, upload image, manage order update status and delete the spices and sauces in the admin backend website

 #### 2.2.a.
 User Goals

 - Targeted Audience: Millennials young adults (21 years) to (45 years)
 - Users are able to find their desired spices and sauces
 - Interface of the website is user friendly, users able to login, navigate to their products with ease
-- Users are able to obtain ingredients information of the sauces and spices they are purchasing
+- Users are able to obtain ingredients and other information of the sauces and spices they are purchasing quickly

 #### 2.2.b.
 Organisation's Goals